StudyFrenchSpanish

 For all the questions related to language choice that I received, nearly 50% were regarding career options and jobs requiring languages.

-There was a time when people used to learn as a hobby or going abroad.
+There was a time when people used to learn as a hobby or go abroad.

 Today, more students are thinking of careers in foreign tongues.

-As globalization marches on, language skills are a valuable add-on to have on your resume, especially in some industries that deal with businesses with international footprints.
+As globalization marches on, language skills are a valuable addition to your resume, especially in some industries that deal with businesses with international footprints.

 And if your sector or company does a lot of work in a particular region, pick that one.

-You can’t certainly know in advance where your life or career will take you.
+You can’t know where your life or career will take you.

-You will still be in a better situation to benefit from global job openings if you know a different tongue.
+If you know a different language, you will still be in a better position to benefit from global job openings.

 Choosing a language that explicitly matches your existing academic qualification looks better.
 It can sometimes help you bypass language prerequisite requirements.

 For example, the Engineering and Automobile sectors mix well with German or Japanese.
-Chinese is the number one choice for Indian SMEs dealing with China market.
+Chinese is the number one choice for Indian SMEs dealing with the Chinese market.

 If you wish to learn the Turkish language for whatever reason, let your mind and heart believe it, embrace it, and then make it happen.

-Likewise, since most outsourcing works come from the USA; therefore, Spanish is in high demand in the BPO industry.
+Likewise, since most outsourcing works come from the USA, Spanish is in high demand in the BPO industry.

 The students in the aviation and tourism industry favor French.
-There is also a growing demand for Arabic learners who are searching for jobs in Middle-east.
+There is also a growing demand for Arabic learners searching for jobs in the Middle East.

 The list is never-ending!